mc776/HideousDestructor/hd_manual.md

 Hold Zoom and try to drop your fist "weapon" as a shortcut for dropping all your miscellaneous usable items (D.E.R.P., radsuit, etc.).
 If you do not have any of those, you will drop your meds instead.

+Hit Drop One to drop a single instance of the usable item you have selected.

 Protip: Punching damage responds to the way you are turning at the time your fist connects.
 A good left hook or uppercut to the head can knock out a zombie in one punch.
 In any event, headshots are generally good for knocking someone about to keep them from hitting back.
 (Their not hitting back is not guaranteed.)

 ### Chainsaw